CardiacModelling/VoltageClampModel/tutorial/README.md

 The exposition draws on a book chapter by [Sigworth (1995a)](https://doi.org/10.1007/978-1-4419-1229-9_4), but replaces Laplace-domain analysis with an ODE formulation.

 To view the notebooks, use the GitHub or nbviewer links below, or clone the repository and run jupyter notebook locally.
+Running locally will require the dependencies from `requirements.txt`.

 A list of references and further reading is provided [here](./references.ipynb).